 After the relevant application has been sent and reviewed by the USCIS, they will confirm and complete the application if it's approved.
 An approval will grant the cardholder a valid immigration status.
 The immigrant will be sent a receipt notice which confirms this status change.
 They will then have their records checked again and will be called in for biometrics.

 If you need help with Conditional Green Cards, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.